JoeKarlsson/bechdel-test/README.md

 The `bechdel.io` test suite is run with `npm test`.
 You can [read more about testing bechdel.io](test).

-You can start bechdel.io by using `npm start`.
+You can start bechdel.io by using `start:docker`.

 ## Introduction